MukeshChadaram/Employee-Promotion-Prediction/README.md

 # Real-Time-Business-Monitoring
-# dashboards that track Key Performance Indicators (KPIs) and alert stakeholders to anomalies
+# Dashboards that track Key Performance Indicators (KPIs) and alert stakeholders to anomalies